christopheradams/plug_rest/README.md

     end
     ```

+Install the dependencies by running `mix deps.get` and `mix deps.compile`.

 ## Getting Started

 ### Resources

-Create a file at `lib/my_app/hello_resource.ex` to hold your Resource
+Create a file at `lib/my_app/resources/hello_resource.ex` to hold your Resource
 Handler:

 ```elixir